 - Improved critical analysis and problem solving skills

 - Effective communication both orally and in writing

 On successfully completing this subject, you will have a better understanding of the scientific method and using scientific principles, be able to describe what limits are imposed by physics to concepts commonly found in science fiction.

 - Introduction to Science Fiction

 - Life, but not as we know it

 - Combat in space

 From Jules Verne to Star Trek, science fiction has proven to be remarkably prescient in developing new technologies, and shaping attitudes towards that technology.
 You will also study why certain predictions did not come true.
-This unit uses ideas from science fiction to inform and educate you about key concepts in science and technology in an on-mathematical way.
+This subject uses ideas from science fiction to inform and educate you about key concepts in science and technology in an on-mathematical way.
 You will explore not only the limits imposed by physics, but also some of the ways that science fiction has inspired ways to be at those limits.
 Examples include teleportation, quantum computing, time travel and warp drives.

-This unit will enable you to better understand the role of science and technology in shaping the future, gain an understanding of the scientific process, recognise the importance of multidisciplinary research teams for solving some of the society’s biggest technological challenges, and help them take their place in Designing the Future.
+This subject will enable you to better understand the role of science and technology in shaping the future, gain an understanding of the scientific process, recognise the importance of multidisciplinary research teams for solving some of the society’s biggest technological challenges, and help them take their place in Designing the Future.

 The subject will be delivered in 3 blocks of 4 weeks each, with each block including 4 x theory-based and 1 x math-based online tests.
 For each block, all material will be available immediately, and all online tests will be due before the commencement of the following block.